Michele Ferrero (priest)

-Michele Ferrero (born 1967) is a Catholic priest, born in Cuneo, Italy, Salesian of Don Bosco, Professor of Moral Theology and Classics, graduated from Taipei Fu Jen Catholic University.
+Michele Ferrero (born 1967) is an Italian Catholic priest, teacher and writer; in 2025 he is living and working in China.

+He was born in Cuneo, Italy, Salesian of Don Bosco, Professor of Moral Theology and Classics, graduated from Taipei Fu Jen Catholic University.
 Faculty of Theology.
-He is author of books and articles about Taiwan, China and moral theology.

 He holds a doctoral degree in theology and a degree in Classics ("Laurea in Lettere Classiche") from the State University of Torino (Italy).
 He has served in Taiwan, Hong Kong, Shanghai, Turin, Italy and Jerusalem.
-He is the author of "The cultivation of virtue in Matteo Ricci's 'The true meaning of the Lord of Heaven'"(Fu Jen Catholic University Press, Taipei, 2004), an important study on moral issues common to the Christian and the Confucian traditions.

-He is currently teaching Latin and Western Classics at Beijing Foreign Studies University.
+In late 2025, he is teaching Latin and Western Classics at Beijing Foreign Studies University.
 He works as Foreign Expert in Latin at the International Institute of Chinese Studies (formerly known as National Research Centre of Overseas Sinology) of Beijing Foreign Studies University.